Tearful relatives of Maine mass shooting victims testify that change is long overdue

-One by one, relatives of seven of the people who died described their heartbreak, in ways both large and small.
+One by one, relatives of some of the 18 people who died described their heartbreak, in ways both large and small.

 “I’ve been thrust into experiencing every ‘without Jason’ first in quick succession: signing Christmas gift tags just ‘Mom’ after 24 years of signing them ‘Mom and Dad,'" said Kathleen Walker, whose husband, Jason, died rushing at the shooter.
 “The system failed, and we can’t allow this to happen again.”

-Speakers included survivors Walker and Stacy Cyr, who lost their partners; childhood friends Jason Walker and Michael Deslauriers, who charged at the gunman; Elizabeth Seal, who is caring for four children after the death of her husband, Joshua; and Megan Vozzella, whose husband, Steve, died two weeks shy of their one-year anniversary.
+Along with Walker, speakers included Stacy Cyr, whose partner Michael Deslauriers also died charging at the gunman; Elizabeth Seal, who is caring for four children after the death of her husband, Joshua; and Megan Vozzella, whose husband, Steve, died two weeks shy of their one-year wedding anniversary.
+Deslauriers and Jason Walker were childhood friends.

-Also testifying were members of the tight-knit deaf community in Lewiston, which lost four people in the Oct.
+Also testifying were members of the tightknit deaf community in Lewiston, which lost four people in the Oct.
 25 shooting at a bowling alley and at a bar that was hosting a cornhole tournament.
-Eighteen people were killed and 13 injured.
+In addition to the deaths, 13 people were injured.

 Survivors said the flow of information to the deaf community was stymied by a lack of American Sign Language interpreters at the crime scene, in the hospitals and at the center where relatives had gathered.
 They also said translations of the earliest public news briefings were spotty.